 David Packard Will (1912-1996)

-The co-founder of Hewlett-Packard left the majority of his holdings, estimated at $6.6 billion, to the charitable foundation named for him and his late wife.
-The transfer of assets made the David and Lucille Packard Foundation one of the wealthiest charities in the world.
+Hewlett-Packard's co-founder left most of his assets, valued at $6.6 billion to the charity foundation named after him and his wife.
+The David and Lucille Packard Foundation became one of the wealthiest charities in the world through this transfer of assets.

 "Shoeless" Joe Jackson Will (1889-1951)